Note: The links in this post are affiliate links.

 When I clicked the link you posted to Amazon it listed a bunch of external USB enclosures and I have no clue which one I should buy.
 Can you recommend a good one that doesn’t cost a lot?

-Rick’s answer: Most any enclosure that Amazon sells would do a good job for you Elizabeth.
+Rick’s answer: Most any external USB 3.0 enclosure that can accept a 2.5″ SATA drive would do a good job for you Elizabeth.
 But that being said, I do have a favorite enclosure that I both use myself and recommend to others.

 This little gem from Inateck is one of the best-selling enclosures on the market, and for good reason: It actually costs less than a good pizza, and it works like a charm!

-This durable ABS plastic external drive case opens easily without any tools, and it works perfectly with virtually any 2.5 inch SATA hard drive.
+This durable ABS plastic external drive case opens easily without any tools, and it works perfectly with virtually any 2.5 inch SATA hard drive or SSD.

 Simply slide the case open, install the drive, then slide it back closed and plug it in to your computer’s USB port.
 You’ll immediately see the drive listed in “File Explorer”.

-Bottom line: While there are more expensive external drive cases on the market, I don’t believe you’d be able to find one that does a better job than this one.
+Bottom line: While there are more expensive external USB 3.0 drive cases on the market, I honestly don’t believe you’d be able to find one that does a better job than this one at any price.

 Click here to read more about the Inateck 2.5 Inch USB 3.0 HDD SATA External Hard Drive Enclosure at Amazon.